cms-govner/CombineHarvester/README.md

 ## Do some fits

+For the full suite of fitting scripts, see https://github.com/cms-govner/EFTFit

-These datacards can be fit with the usual combine commands, but we have a script to do a simulataneous 4D fit on the four signal processes (ttZ, ttW, ttH, tZq).
+These datacards can be fit with the usual combine commands, but we have a test script to do a simulataneous 4D fit on the four signal processes (ttZ, ttW, ttH, tZq).
 It first makes a workspace, then does a MultiDimFit.
 To run it (from "test"):

     source ../scripts/4DFit.csh